-When I was two years old my uncle gave me a “real live,” Smokey the Bear, teddy bear for Christmas.
-Smokey had a hat and shovel, which was lost so early on that I don’t remember them.
-But somehow the plastic belt with a metal buckle that spelled out his name, “Smokey,” lasted many years.
+When I was two years old my uncle gave me a “real live,” Smokey the Bear”, teddy bear for Christmas.
+Smokey had a hat, badge and shovel, which was lost so early on that I don’t remember them.
+But somehow the plastic belt with a metal buckle with his name, “Smokey,”on it lasted many years.

 He was very soft, though I remember him now as having had some of his more fluffy fur “loved off” like the Velveteen Rabbit’s fur at the end of the book of that name.
 Smokey had a rubberized face with a snout and a pink tongue.
 His golden eyes looked like real eyes with irises and pupils.

 He went with me everywhere until I started school.
 Once my family took a trip to Florida when I was four years old.
-Thirty miles down the road from a tourist spot, where we had just visited, I started crying hysterically!
+Thirty miles down the road from a tourist spot we just visited, I started crying hysterically!
 I couldn’t find my Smokey the Bear!!!

 My parents figured out that I left my Smokey the Bear at the last sight-seeing stop.
 Moma and Daddy knew I would not sleep that night without my Smokey!
 Daddy turned the car around and drove back 30 miles to where I left Smokey.
 Here is a picture of me and my Smokey the Bear.

 After thirty or more years of adulthood, I discovered that Smokey had been stored in a large box which had become wet from a recent flood in our garage.
 It was too late for him.
 He was already mildewed and smelly.
 So I sadly had to throw out probably one of the last vestiges of my childhood besides my memories and pictures.

 A few years ago I found one just like my old Smokey on the internet.
 I excitedly bought him and lovingly cleaned his face, eyes, and fur as best I could.

 I matched blue duck cloth material to his old stained pants and sewed them on a piece at a time over the old pants.
 And proudly put his belt back around his middle.